PolyU-TASLAB/polyu-taslab.github.io/_events/2025-02-23-visit_to_PolyU_Wuxi.md

 order:
 ---

-## Dr. Wen presented TAS Lab Research on LAE for HKGCC members on Feb 18, 2025
+## Chairman of the PolyU Council Membership and Ir Professor H.C.
+MAN visit the Hong Kong Polytechnic  University - Wuxi Technology and Innovation Research Institute on Feb 23, 2025

-Dr LAM Tai-fai  the Chairman of Hong Kong Polytechnic University Council Membership and Ir Professor H.C.
+Dr LAM Tai-fai, the Chairman of Hong Kong Polytechnic University Council Membership and Ir Professor H.C.
 Man, the Dean of Faculty of Engineering concluded an insightful visit to the Hong Kong Polytechnic  University - Wuxi Technology and Innovation Research Institute on Feb 23, 2025.

 Dr. Wen Weisong, Director of the Institute's Intelligent Transportation & Unmanned Systems Center, led the delegation on a tour of the Intelligent Transportation & Unmanned Systems Center.